meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 But wouldn't it be great if we could __observe__ our blocks and transactions?
 Of course!
 This is not a problem with web3j.
-Following function will subscribe and print the __hashes__ from the transactions.
+The following function will subscribe to the transaction ** and print the __hashes__ from the transactions.
 ```java
 ...
 public void subscribeToTransactionsandBlocks(){